Static-Interface/ReallifePlugin/README.md

 License
 ===========
-This project is licensed under GPL v3. <p>
+This project is licensed under the GNU Affero General Public License Version 3. <p>
 See LICENSE file for more information